laielli/vlmlabel/README.md

 │       │   └── ...
 ```

-Each video has its own folder with its frames and annotations organized separately.
+Each video has its own folder with variants, frames, and annotations organized separately.

 ## Setup